maxmarsc/dave/USER_GUIDE.md

 help message which redirects to this page

 ## Data update settings
-This settings affect how an update of entity's data affect the rendering.
+These settings affect how an update of entity's data affect the rendering.

+First let's explain how DAVE update its data:
+ 1. When you type `dave show` it will show you the container as it is in the debugger in the current state.
+ 2. Whenever the context changes (step over, new breakpoint, up-down in the stack - broken in VSCode/CLion), the debugger will send to the GUI the latest data of every container "in scope" (name + address) that you already showed, unless you have deleted it from the GUI.

+Depending on the Freeze/Concatenate here is how it differs:
+ - In the regular case, the old data is replaced by the latest data
+ - In `concat` mode, the latest data is concatenated to the old data
+ - In `freeze` mode, the frozen data is always shown next to the latest data

+Freeze and concat are compatible.
+The frozen data is always shown and never changed, and the latest data is concatenated to the old data.
+Old data and frozen data can be the same.

+See below for more details about each feature.

 ### Freeze
-When enabling "freeze" on a entity, the current data (at the time of the change of setting) of this entity is kept in memory to be plotted at each update alongside the new data

 Depending on the view type, it behaves differently :
 - If the view type support multiple plots on the same figure (Waveform, Curve ...), both frozen and new data are plot on the same figure
 - If the view type does not supports multiple plots on the same figure (Spectrogram) then a subfigure is created for the frozen data

-When disabling the frozen setting, the frozen data is deleted.
+When disabling the  `frozen` setting, the frozen data is deleted.

 ### Concatenate
-*Not all type of entities are compatible with the concatenate feature* When enabling "concat" on a container, nothing happens yet.
-When new data comes in, it is concatenated, channel-wise, to the old data, left-to-right
+*Not all type of entities are compatible with the concatenate feature*

+When enabling `concat` on a container, nothing happens yet.
+When new data comes in, it is concatenated, channel-wise, to the old data, left-to-right.

+`concat` **does not put your data on a watchlist**, it would be too slow.
+So if you don't stop on a point where the data is modified, you might miss an iteration of your data.
+**That is the user responsibility.**

-When disabling the "concat" setting, the old data is deleted.
+When disabling the `concat` setting, the old data is deleted.

 ## GUI window
 DAVE uses a GUI to show you audio content from your debugger.
 The GUI consists